 He led the Beavers to a 12-20-3 record in his third season at the helm of the BSU women's hockey program.
 The Beavers finished seventh in the WCHA with a 7-18-3 record and an appearance in the first round of the WCHA Playoffs where the Beavers fell to No. 4 Minnesota 2-1 in the best of three series.

-In Scanlan's second season leading the Beavers, he led BSU to a program best 22-11-3 record-breaking his previous season's record of 21.
-A 17-9-2 WCHA conference record led the Beavers to a third place league finish, the program's highest.
+In Scanlan's second season leading the Beavers, he led BSU to a program-best 22-11-3 record-breaking his previous season's record of 21.
+A 17-9-2 WCHA conference record led the Beavers to a third-place league finish, the program's highest.
 Bemidji State hosted its first-ever playoff series in program history but fell to Minnesota Duluth in two games.

 Bemidji State University women’s hockey head coach Jim Scanlan led the BSU women's hockey team to new heights in his first season behind the bench in 2014-15.
 Scanlan led the Beavers to their most wins in program history (21) and the program's second-ever trip to the WCHA Final Face-Off.
 Following the season, Scanlan was named USCHO.com National Coach of the Year and WCHA Coach of the Year.